vitejs/vite/README.md

 }).then(() => { /* ... */ })
 ```

 In the production build, `.wasm` files smaller than `assetInlineLimit` will be inlined as base64 strings.
-Otherwise they will be copied to the dist directory as an asset and fetched on demand.
+Otherwise, they will be copied to the dist directory as an asset and fetched on-demand.

 ### Inline Web Workers